ROSIE

 DENISE

-(Background Music - "Tears in Heaven")
+(Background Music - "Tears in Heaven" by Eric Clapton)

 BABY BOOF